 Andrew joined the Calouste Gulbenkian Foundation from the Joseph Rowntree Foundation where he was Director of Policy Development and Communications.
 He has previously held senior roles at UK Sport, the National Consumer Council, HSBC Holdings, the Arts Council of England and the Foyer Federation for Youth, as well as working for the Chair of the All-Party Parliamentary Group on Homelessness and Housing Need.

 Andrew has been employed by the Church of England as Social Responsibility Officer for Hull and East Riding since November 1988.
-As a one-time local member of the Government’s oversight body of a failing City Council, Andrew is now a City Councillor having been a member of the Delivery Board (executive) of Hull’s Local Strategic Partnership (LSP) in between.
+He was a member of the Government’s oversight body of a failing Hull City Council and later, a Hull City Councillor, until May 2018 when he stepped down.

 John has had a career in environmental and urban regeneration as Development Director for the Groundwork Foundation and then as the Regeneration Consultant for Anthony Collins Solicitors based in Birmingham.